mscrnt/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_pc_speedrun.md

 ### NOOOOOOOOO

 You are now in the T-Shaped Hallway from the Yawn Boss Room.
 Richard screams as Yawn eats him alive.
+Leave to the Richard Hallway.

 ### !!ZOMBIE HERE NOW!!

-Head back to first floor.
-Through double doors.
-In bathroom hallway, 4 zombies crash through windows.
+You are in the Richard Hallway.
+Now that Richard is no longer in this room (or in this context, dead) there is a zombie here now.
+You can cut across to avoid him.
+Leave through the door to the C-Shaped Hallway.

 ### !!QUICK ROTATION!!

-Quick camera rotation for dodge through L-shaped hallway.
+You are now in the C-Shaped Hallway on 2F.
+Rush to the double-doors in the center of the hallway.
+On your way over, Loose Larry may get in our way.
+We have to blind dodge him again, because we will have no idea where he is, based on the camera angles.
+Just run the straightest line you can with tank controls and hopefully he won't grab you.
+If he does, then either take the bite or use a defense item.
+There's nothing you can do about this if it happens besides use a defense item.
+Go to the double doors, unlock them with the Armor key, then enter the Armor Puzzle Room.

 ### Death Mask 3

-Zombie around corner.
-Kill and enter door to left that you can unlock.
+You are now in the Armor Puzzle Room.
+Push the Top-Right,Bottom-Left, and Bottom-Right statues in that order.
+Then press the button in the center of the room, then pick up the Jewelry Box.
+Leave back into the C-Shaped Hallway via the door you came in through (which is the only door).

 ### to 2F E Stairs

-Head to 2F east stairs.
+You are now in the C-Shaped Hallway.
+In this run, this is the last trip through this hallway.

 ### !!1% BACKGRAB!!